-Still, despite these empirical facts and the experiences of incarcerated voters, felony disenfranchisement laws persist and their history explains why.
-In many states, these laws were enacted after the Civil War and proliferated during the Jim Crow era with the explicit and open purpose of undermining the 14th and 15th Amendments.5 Put simply, felony disenfranchisement exists and continues in the United States because of efforts to suppress voters and communities of color.6 Connecticut's disenfranchisement scheme still serves that purpose today, disenfranchising Black citizens at more than four times the rate and Latino citizens at more than two times the rate
+Still, despite these empirical facts and the experiences of incarcerated voters, felony disenfranchisement laws persist.
+These laws were originally enacted before the Civil War and proliferated during the Jim Crow era.5 Put simply, felony disenfranchisement exists and continues in the United States because of efforts to suppress voters and communities of color.
+Illinois' disenfranchisement scheme still serves that purpose today, disenfranchising Black citizens at nearly four times the rate of the general population.6 Felony disenfranchisement and its racist roots

-Jeff Manza, Voting and Subsequent Crime and Arrest: Evidence From a Community Sample, 36 COLUM.
+2 See, e.g., Guy Padraic Hamilton-Smith & Matt Vogel, The Violence of Voicelessness: The Impact of Felony Disenfranchisement on Recidivism, 22 BERKELEY LA RAZA L.J.
+407 (2012); Christopher Uggen & Jeff Manza, Voting and Subsequent Crime and Arrest: Evidence From a Community Sample, 36 COLUM.
 HUM.
 RTS.
 L. REV. 193, 205 (2004).
 Felony disenfranchisement not only means that incarcerated people, as a class, are inadequately represented by the political process, it also means that the political power of certain racial and economic groups is diluted due to the number of members who cannot vote.
 In other words, disenfranchisement not only impacts incarcerated citizens, it disempowers the groups to which they belong.
-See Christopher Uggen, Jeff Manza, & Angela Behrens, Felony Voting Rights and the Disenfranchisement of African Americans, 5 SOULS 48 (2003), http://users.cla.umn.edu/~uggen/Uggen Manza Behrens 04 Souls.pdf.
+See Christopher Uggen, Jeff Manza, & Angela Behrens, Felony Voting Rights and the Disenfranchisement of African Americans, 5 SOULS 48 (2003), http://users.cla.umn.edu/~uggen/Uggen_Manza_Behrens_04_Souls.pdf.